Cheong2K/RPi/README.md

   $ sudo rpi-update

+  Note: if you change from Pi 1 to Pi 2 (or vice versa), you need to update the kernel once more (only once).

   Download this repository, copy and replace the files inside the Pi_Duo folder to your RPi file system.

   Inside /etc/init.d